putshua/SNN_conversion_QCFS/README.md

+# IMPORTANT
+**I have updated a new version in a new repo at https://github.com/putshua/ANN_SNN_QCFS.
+The biggest unreproducable bug is fixed.
+Compatible with old version.
+Please switch to the new version.**

 # Optimal ANN-SNN Conversion for High-accuracy and Ultra-low-latency Spiking Neural Networks
 Codes for Optimal ANN-SNN Conversion for High-accuracy and Ultra-low-latency Spiking Neural Networks

 ## Usage